Super-Manda/bikesharing/README.md

 #### 6. Top Starting Locations
-- Does NYC Relate to Des Moines?
-In NYC, there is tourism in Manhattan, so bike rotation would be a good idea if Customers tend to pick up the bikes from Times Square and then leave them somewhere else.
-On this map below, the 14,571 corresponds to approximately Times Square.
+- In NYC, there is tourism in Manhattan, so bike rotation would be a good idea if Customers tend to pick up the bikes from Times Square and then leave them somewhere else.
+On this map below, the 14,571 corresponds to approximately Times Square, but there is also activity south of that.
 Des Moines is not as dense as NYC, so rotating the bikes may be a little easier to predict if tourists have to travel farther and if there is no subway there for riders to take their bike on.
 It is unknown if workers would subscribe to ride to work the way they might in NYC, but Des Moines has similar square-like streets to Manhattan.
 These are very different locations, but Des Moines would have a smaller bike fleet to be concerned about, which may make it more manageable.

 ![8_Top_Starting_Locations](https://github.com/Super-Manda/bikesharing/blob/main/Resources/8%20Top%20starting%20locations.png)